 By the time I left The Bridge, I knew I had made new, life long friends.
 I was able to leave walking with hiking poles or a cane and am using them less and less.
 I have been able to manage my pain much more effectively since returning.
 While I occasionally have a bad day (or week, usually weather related), I have a huge list of techniques in my “toolbox” that I learned at The Bridge.
 I never feel stuck and hopeless like I used to.
 I am writing this a year after returning from The Bridge.
 Just last week, I was finally able to settle my case nearly 6 years after my initial car accident.
 My stress is melting away.
 I now have a personal trainer and am dedicated to my diet and exercise.
 I am writing a book and make time to paint on a regular basis.
 Most importantly, I have been able to jump back into my life as a wife, mother, sister and daughter.
 Because of The Bridge, my family and I have gained a much better understanding and control of my once hopeless, incurable disease.
 I have big goals and am making plans.
 I know that my future can be anything I want it to be.
 I am eternally grateful to Daren and the staff at The Bridge.
 They gave me the tools and permission to “try”.
 I am so much more than those 4 letters I was burdened with a few years ago.
 I have found the will to live and love life again.

 We limit our class sizes to ensure the best experience for each guest.
-If you have questions or are interested in attending the retreat this year, we recommend you get in touch with us early to apply for your spot.
+If you have questions or are interested in attending the retreat this year, we recommend you get in touch with us early to apply and reserve your spot.